 - Make sure the stain is gone before placing in the dryer.

 After soaking, machine wash with hot water and chlorine bleach, if the fabric allows.
 Use color-safe bleach for colored fabrics, repeating these steps before drying to prohibit the stain from setting.
+You see, gravy stain removal from clothes is easy when you know the right steps to take!

 Though red wine can sully clothing on any day, these red splashes are common stains from Thanksgiving dinner.
 Fortunately, some fast action and proper washing can make for effective red wine stain removal: